 Integral form of the conservation equations; one-dimensional compressible flows, including isentropic flow, isothermal flow, flow with friction, flow with heat transfer and normal and oblique shock waves; generalized one-dimensional flow.
 Computer applications and a semesterlong design project.
 3 credits.
-Prerequisites: ME 130, ESC 140 use of equations of motion, method of singularities and conformal transformation.
-Investigation of experimental results and techniques.
-Consideration of the effects of viscosity and transition from laminar to turbulent flow.
-A design-oriented project, usually involving application of computer methods, will be required.
-3 credits.
-Prerequisite: ESC 140
+Prerequisites: ME 130 and ESC 140